tallysmartins/master-research/src/annotations.md

 - Qual a melhor rota para se chegar de um ponto A até um ponto B levando em consideração o tráfego?

----------------- Para deixar o problema mais claro/interessante ---------------
-How can we translate data into dollars?
-What impact do I want to make with this data?
-What business value does our model bring to the table?
-What will save us lots of money?
-What can be done to make our business run more efficiently?

 2) Que dados tenho/preciso para responder as questões levantadas?